MDAnalysis/UGM2023/hackathon/mdakits/projects.md

 `ClusterAnalysis` class that allows clustering to be performed over 3D coordinate of a selected group.)
-- Create a class, making use of the existing [density analysis]( https://docs.mdanalysis.org/stable/documentation_pages/analysis/density.html#module-MDAnalysis.analysis.density) that generates densities from a list of indicies of frames belonging to each cluster, as returned by `ClusterAnalysis`.
+- Create a class, making use of the existing [density analysis]( https://docs.mdanalysis.org/stable/documentation_pages/analysis/density.html#module-MDAnalysis.analysis.density) that generates densities from a list of indices of frames belonging to each cluster, as returned by `ClusterAnalysis`.